pixsper/jit.ndi/README.md

 <img alt="jit.ndi" src="https://raw.githubusercontent.com/pixsper/jit.ndi/develop/icon.png" width="200" height="200">

-Extensions for sending/receiving video and audio using the [Newtek NDI®](https://ndi.tv/) protocol in [Cycling 74's Max](https://cycling74.com/products/max/)
+Extensions for sending/receiving video and audio using the [NDI®](https://ndi.video/) protocol in [Cycling 74's Max](https://cycling74.com/products/max/)

 ## Overview

-The [NewTek NDI®](https://ndi.tv/) protocol allows high-quality, high-performance, low-latency streaming of video and audio over a local network. jit.ndi provides a pair of objects to interface this protocol with the Max/Jitter environment, allowing sending/receiving of jitter matrices and MSP signals to/from any other device supporting NDI.
+The [NDI®](https://ndi.video/) protocol allows high-quality, high-performance, low-latency streaming of video and audio over a local network. jit.ndi provides a pair of objects to interface this protocol with the Max/Jitter environment, allowing sending/receiving of jitter matrices and MSP signals to/from any other device supporting NDI.

 ## Features
-- NDI 5.0 compatible (runtime is dynamically loaded so will work with any installed compatible NDI version)
+- NDI 6.0 compatible (runtime is dynamically loaded so will work with any installed compatible NDI version)
 - Send/receive 2D jitter matrices of any size.
 3-plane RGB and 4-plane RGBA both supported.
 - YUV mode for high-performance usage.
 - Send/receive unlimited number of audio channels.